kubernetes/kubectl/cmd/kinflate/longerDemo/instances/README.md

 Their configuration is mostly the same.

-We only want to manage _differences_.
+We'd like to focus on managing _differences_.

 The DAM approach is to create _overlays_.